CHAPTER 15. PUBLIC SAFETY.

 (2) Drug Enforcement Administration special agents;

-(3) United States Marshal’s Service marshals and deputy marshals;
+(3) United States Marshals Service marshals and deputy marshals;

-(4) United States postal service inspectors;
+(4) United States Postal Service inspectors;

-(5) Internal revenue service special agents;
+(5) Internal Revenue Service special agents;

-(6) United States secret service special agents;
+(6) United States Secret Service special agents;

-(7) Bureau of alcohol, tobacco, and firearms special agents;
+(7) Bureau of Alcohol, Tobacco, and Firearms special agents;

 (8) Police officers employed at the Federal Bureau of Investigation’s criminal justice information services division facility located within this state;

-(10) Department of Veterans Affairs Police and Department of Veterans Affairs special investigators;
+(9) Department of Veterans Affairs Police and Department of Veterans Affairs special investigators;

-(11) Office of Inspector General special agents; and
+(10) Office of Inspector General special agents;

-(c) Any person acting under the authority granted pursuant to this section:
+(e) Any person acting under the authority granted pursuant to this section:

 (1) Has the same authority and is subject to the same exemptions and exceptions to this code as a state or local law-enforcement officer;